IngestAI/deepmark/README.md

 # Path Forward

-IngestAI is building its own safety and bias detection models based on a proprietary comparative dataset consisting of 7,5+ millions of varied requests and responses of different large language models, which are being labeled and used for training, testing, and refining of identification of bias-related contexts, real-time detection and resolution of biases and unsafe prompts or responses.
+IngestAI is building its own bias detection model based on a proprietary comparative dataset consisting of 7,5+ millions of varied requests and responses of different large language models, which are being labeled and used for training, testing, and refining of identification of bias-related contexts, real-time detection and resolution of biases and unsafe prompts or responses.
 Deepmark AI is a tool built on top of proprietary ML models for AI application developers which provides reliable assessments of predictability, accuracy, cost-efficiency, and other benchmark metrics.
 By prioritizing safety, truthfulness, predictability, and cost-effectiveness, while leveraging data and rigor, Deepmark AI empowers developers to build high-quality reliable Generative AI-powered applications.
 With its comprehensive features and benefits, Deepmark AI opens up new possibilities for organizations seeking to harness the true potential of Generative AI.

 # IngestAI DeepMark Setup